 In addition to the Paris Agreement, the political landscape is also being shaped by the European Green Deal which every business and citizen has the opportunity and, in fact, a duty to contribute.
 More and more companies are leading the way by committing to strive for increased environmental sustainability and reduced climate impact of their activities.
 The soon-to-be-finished Corporate Sustainability Reporting Directive (CSRD) will not leave room for inactivity, as it will make certain sustainability-related actions mandatory for the in-scope organizations.

 Within the recent years, there has been a considerable increase in the market demand for sustainability which, in turn, has significant financial implications for businesses:

 At Civitta, we also believe that dealing with one’s environmental and climate impact is a driving force for the company’s development and a differentiating factor in the competition.
 Besides helping to identify potential risks and opportunities, sustainability action also enables cost reductions throughout the organization.

 We advise companies to start their sustainability journey with identifying their impacts – for example via carbon footprint assessment.
 This assessment provides a detailed overview of the company´s current climate impact and helps to identify its main sources.

-In addition to carbon footprint (i.e., climate impact) we also evaluate other types of environmental impact.
-For example, applying for Environmental Product Declaration (EPD) requires a LCA which evaluates the impact associated with each lifecycle stage of the product (e.g., production, use, disposal etc.).
+In addition to carbon footprint (i.e., climate impact) we also evaluate other types of environmental impacts.
+For example, a prerequisite for applying for Environmental Product Declaration (EPD) is LCA which enables to evaluate the impact associated with each lifecycle stage of the product (e.g., production, use, disposal etc.).
 Besides climate impact, LCA also considers other impact categories such as acidification of waterbodies and soil, water use, ozone layer depletion and toxicity.